freelilian/rssa_algs/README.md

 	Each method take a user ID as input, return movie IDs in an numpy.ndarray For testing purpose, available user IDs are: Bart, Daricia, Sushmita, Shahan, Aru, Mitali, Yash

+For testing data files, please download it from google drive separately.